Quick Facts

 1. Tournament Black Luster Soldier

-• Why It's Valuable: This is a one-of-a-kind card, awarded as the grand prize at the first-ever Yu-Gi-Oh! tournament in 1999.
-It's printed on stainless steel, making it unique in every way.
+- Why It's Valuable: A one-of-a-kind card awarded as the grand prize at the first-ever Yu-Gi-Oh! tournament in 1999, printed on stainless steel.
 It is widely considered the most sought-after card in Yu-Gi-Oh! collecting.
+The ~$2 million figure comes from a reported private sale and has not been verified in a public auction.

 2. Tyler the Great Warrior